ambeckley/File-Splitter/README.md

 # File-Splitter
-A simple program for splitting large files than merging them
+A simple program for splitting large files then merging them

 Usage split